MrManny/MrManny.github.io/index.md

                            Labrador.
                            Also, I am usually covered in various canine fluids and fur.
 - I go crazy with **Stable Diffusion** way too often.
 Send help!
+  Also, [here's a few things](sd.md) I have been up to in that regard.

 ## Business